borntofrappe/game-development/03 Match Three/Prep/Timer 2/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Match Three — Final`.

-The script sets up a timer with a library.
-For the library, refer to `timer.lua` in the `knife` folder.
+The script sets up a timer with the `knife/timer` library.

 The idea is to create a global `Timer` object which manages the different intervals.